For most of us, we’re not in first class. Right?

 relaxation, my friend.
 Because boarding

-is coming.
 And once you feel that

 coming—certainly well before the actual announcement is made—you’ve got to